v3ceban/coen60-term-project/README.md

    git pull
    ```

-   This will download all the updates that other people made before you.
-It's **very**
+   This step is **crucial** as it ensures that you do not end up working on
-   important step that ensures you don't end up working on something that was
+   something that has already been done.
+It will download all the updates made
-   already done.
+   by others before you, which will help to avoid overlaps.

 3. After you are done making changes, run the following 3 commands: